 - Girl and Caregiver names and contact information

 - Total balance due from family (full $5/$6 per box, owed to troop)

 - Documentation to support debt review

-Caregiver Debt Forms are due December 6th, 2021 for the 2021 Fall Product Program.
-Troops are not liable for the caregiver debt at the time of an ACH debit but must complete an ACH Extension Request by the deadline.
+Caregiver Debt Forms are due February 20th for the February 25th ACH withdrawal and March 21st for the March 25th ACH withdrawal for the 2022 Cookie Program.
+Troops are no liable for the caregiver debt at the time of an ACH debit but must complete an ACH Extension Request by the deadline.

 Once it is apparent, caregivers who owe the troop should NOT be allowed to take more cookies from the troop or Cookie Cupboard.
 GSCB may take legal action for any misuse of funds.

 ACH Debits and ACH Credits